 The subdivision of the Auchenflower estate (1903) anticipated the opening of the electric tram line along Milton Road the following year, and from 1900 to 1913 about 700 allotments in various estates were sold.
 Auchenflower became a commuter suburb, interspersed with vacant land and dairy agistments along River Road (or Coronation Drive, as it was renamed in 1937).

-Auchenflower House was acquired for a Carmelite Monastery in 1927, and the site was cleared for erection of a church in 1967.
-Auchenflower House's ballroom and billiard room were re-erected at Norman Park, the centerpiece of 'Early Street Historical Village', a colonially-themed tourist attraction.
+Auchenflower House was acquired for a Carmelite Monastery in 1927, and the site was cleared for construction of a church in 1967.
+Auchenflower House's ballroom and billiard room were re-built at Norman Park, the centerpiece of 'Early Street Historical Village', a colonially-themed tourist attraction.
 The rooms today can be found at Tamborine Estate Winery, in the Beaudesert Shire south-west of Brisbane, where they were moved in the 1990s.
 Moorlands was bequeathed by the Mayne family to the University of Queensland in 1940.
 Used for war purposes (1941-45), it later passed to Legacy, who used it to house war widows and orphans until 1971.
 In that year it was sold to the Uniting Church.
 The Wesley Hospital was built in the grounds behind the house and opened in 1977.
 Moorlands is on the Queensland heritage register.

 Local shops are found along Milton Road near Munro Street but State schools are found outside Auchenflower, at Milton, Rainworth and Toowong.
-For census purposes, Auchenflower was counted as part of Toowong until 2001.
-Its census populations have been:

 Despite upstream flood mitigation, the flood in January 2011 invaded the old stream-bed tributaries of the Brisbane River.
 Moorlands Park and adjacent land succumbed yet again.
 Dunmore Park (and adjacent land in Milton) were similarly affected.
 During the devastating 1893 flood, waters rose over the rail lines at Auchenflower.